radius-project/community/triage-process.md

 Triaging is a multi-step process that is performed by the issue tracker and the sub-project/feature owners.The goal of triaging is to provide a clear understanding of what will happen to issues that are opened.
 For example, after a feature request is triaged, it will be clear whether the issue will be picked up or closed.
 After an issue is received and triaged, it will either be assigned to the backlog, a specific milestone or closed.

+## Goals

+The goals for triage are:

+* Make triaging decisions easier by defining rules and processes
+* Easily prioritize work for each milestone
+* Set expectations with the community regarding how issues are handled

 ## Triaging Flow

 Below is the basic flow that an issue goes through.
 At any step in the flow the issue may be closed.